paldepind/Kran/README.md

 We've now created two components.
 A velocity component and a weight component.
 We want to make all entities that has both speed and a weight to accelerated towards the ground.
 In other words we want to implement gravity.
 For that we need a _system_.
-Systems is were the logis that would be methods in OOP is put in an entity system.
+Systems is were the logic that would be methods in OOP is put in an entity system.

 ```javascript